Each year TREENET hosts the National Street Tree Symposium.

 There are also opportunities for businesses to support our activities through a Symposium sponsorship package.

 Membership not only supports a national, independent, environmental, not-for-profit organisation dedicated to research & education for urban arboriculture and liveable towns and cities.

-Membership helps you to tap into a wealth of resources & participate in professional conversations; to receive complimentary attendance at the two-day, annual TREENET Symposium and achieve a 15% discounted registration for all other colleagues.
+Membership helps you to tap into a wealth of resources & participate in professional conversations.
+Government, Corporate and Association members also receive one complimentary ticket for the two-day, annual TREENET Symposium and achieve a 15% discounted registration for all other colleagues.